 - In the left pane, under Group Policy Objects, select the GPO whose link you want to remove.

-- In the right pane, select the link you want to remove under Links, and then press Delete.
+- Select the link you want removed under Links in the right pane, then press Delete.

 - In the Confirm Delete Link dialogue box, click OK.